ned1313/terraform-tuesdays/2023-05-08-PreAndPostConditions/README.md

 * You can't reference the object itself or its attributes in the pre-condition
 * Terraform will fail on a pre-condition before it fails on an invalid object argument or value

 The first point means you can't use the `self` expression to refer to attributes of the object you're running the pre-condition check on.
-The second point means that if you have a bad value for the object, but the pre-condition fails, Terraform will only error on the pre-condition.
-It won't tell you about the bad value until you fix the pre-condition.
+The second point means that if you have an invalid value for an object argument, but the pre-condition fails, Terraform will only error on the pre-condition.
+It won't tell you about the invalid value until you fix the pre-condition.
+That's not necessarily a bad thing, but it's something to be aware of.

 Pre-conditions can be thought of as assumptions that you're making about the state of the world before the object is evaluated.
 If the assumption is wrong, then the object can't be evaluated correctly.
-They also fail faster than the object itself, which can be a good thing if you're trying to iterate quickly.
+They also fail faster than the object instantiation itself - since it doesn't need to talk to the provider API and wait for a failure.
+That can be a good thing if you're trying to speed up your development process.
+I know that I waste a lot of time waiting for resource creation to fail because of bad input values.
+It'd be nice to know that the input values are bad before I even try to create the resource.

-Terraform will do its best to run pre-conditions during the execution plan generation, but if you're referring to attributes in the pre-condition that are not know until the apply phase, then the pre-condition will be run during the apply phase.
-For instance, if you're referring to the public IP address of an Azure VM in the pre-condition, that value isn't know until the public IP address is actually created, which happens during the apply phase.
+Terraform will do its best to run pre-conditions during the execution plan generation, but if you're referring to attributes of other objects in the pre-condition that are not know until the apply phase, then the pre-condition will be run during the apply phase.
+For instance, if you're referring to the value of a public IP address in the pre-condition for an Azure VM, that value isn't know until the public IP address resource is actually created, which happens during the apply phase.

 Why don't we dig into some pre-condition examples, and then we'll cover post-conditions.